lastguru-net/emp/content/posts/2025/getting-started.md

     - **posts.json**: Defines default variables for posts.
   - **utils**: Contains additional templates like the "Error 404" page and `robots.txt`.
   - **index.njk**: Template for the landing page.
+  - **index.11tydata.js**: Pagination size control for the landing page.
   - **author.njk**: Template for author pages.
   - **tag.njk**: Template for tag pages.